Ä¢¹½ÊÓÆµ

 Overview

 De Smet - Iroquois is a very small town located in the state of South Dakota.
 With a population of 2,079 people and just one neighborhood, De Smet - Iroquois is the 69th largest community in South Dakota.
-De Smet - Iroquois has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+De Smet - Iroquois has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce

-De Smet - Iroquois is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, De Smet - Iroquois is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, De Smet - Iroquois is a town of managers, sales and office workers, and service providers.
 There are especially a lot of people living in De Smet - Iroquois who work in management occupations (18.63%), office and administrative support (12.23%), and food service (7.88%).

 Setting & Lifestyle